-Steven Casey is a Partner of KPMB Architects.
-He joined KPMB in 2002 and has since contributed to many of the studio’s projects across the sectors of culture, education, workplace, and architectural interiors.
+Partner Steven Casey joined KPMB Architects in 2002 and has since contributed to many of the studio’s projects across the sectors of culture, education, workplace, and architectural interiors.
 He is committed to design excellence and a collaborative project management and delivery approach.

 Steven’s diverse experience includes the dynamic Centennial College Applied Research and Innovation Centre, as well as the Gardiner Museum in Toronto, a cultural landmark.
 He has led many of KPMB’s interior architecture projects including Maple Leaf Lounge at Toronto’s Pearson International Airport, Torys LLP’s offices in Toronto, Calgary, Halifax, and Montreal, and executive offices for CTV.

-His commitment to excellence and quality in all aspects of architectural design and construction is showcased in the award-winning Centre for International Governance Innovation (CIGI) Campus in Waterloo, which received an AIA Honor Award, the RIBA International Award, and a Governor General’s Medal.
+His commitment to excellence and quality in all aspects of architectural design and construction is showcased in the award-winning Centre for International Governance Innovation (CIGI) Campus in Waterloo, which received an American Institute of Architects (AIA) Honor Award, a Royal Institute of British Architects International (RIBA) International Award, and a Governor General’s Medal.

-In 2013, Steven’s focus shifted to projects in the United States.
-He recently completed the Ronald O. Perelman Center for Political Science and Economics at the University of Pennsylvania (LEED GOLD), and NY Hudson Yards in New York.
-He is currently working on a new workplace strategy and design for the headquarters of Scotiabank at the Bay Adelaide Centre.
+In 2013, Steven’s focus shifted to projects in the United States, including the Ronald O. Perelman Center for Political Science and Economics at the University of Pennsylvania (LEED GOLD) and NY Hudson Yards in New York.
+He recently completed the new workplace strategy and interior for the headquarters of Scotiabank at the Bay Adelaide Centre.